doivglser/mindevenviro-fanciful/README.md

 * from terminator: nano to:

 Edit your projects with nano.
-To get a good overview on the screen, you have two more grids in the terminator window with the shell scripts: redundanz.sh and sCRYPtUPdater.sh.
+To get a good overview on the screen, you have two more grids in the terminator window, with the shell scripts: redundanz.sh and sCRYPtUPdater.sh.

 # Files: